MorrisSimons/SCH_K3H-Health-studio/app/src/components/README.md

 ## Footer.js
 #### A page that displays the footer.
-Footer contains links to the privacy policy and terms of use.
+Footer contains links to About us, Contact us, Privacy policy and Terms of use.

 ## Header.js
 #### A page that displays the header.
 Header contains the logo and profile picture.
 Pressing the logo will take the user to the home page.